Please see our main article about Analysis for general information.

 - Exclude numbers

-- Analyze by linguist - When multiple jobs are selected, they will be grouped by the assigned linguist and analyzed together.
-The Analysis will be assigned to the linguist and will be visible to them.
+- Analyze by provider - When multiple jobs are selected, they will be grouped by the assigned provider and analyzed together.
+The Analysis will be assigned to the provider and will be visible to them.

 - Analyze by language - When multiple jobs are selected, they will be grouped by language combinations and analyzed together.